A framework for realisable data-driven active flow control using model predictive control applied to a simplified truck wake: Results

 To evaluate the trade-off between the number of sensors and predictive accuracy, a series of ``slim'' encoders were trained using knowledge distillation for progressively smaller subsets of sensors, ranked by their SHAP importance.
 The performance of each ``slim'' encoder was assessed by pairing it with the original frozen force decoder, evaluating it on the test dataset.
 Figure~\ref{fig:error_vs_sensors} plots the resulting force prediction error and $R^2$ against the number of sensors used.
-The error is quantified as the $L_1$ norm for both $C_d$ and $C_l$, normalised by their respective standard deviations ($\sigma$) on the test set to provide a relative measure of performance.
+The error is quantified as the $L_1/\sigma$ metric for both $C_d$ and $C_l$, as defined in Section~\ref{sec:modelPerf}, to provide a relative measure of performance.
 The plot shows an initial decrease in $C_d$ error as the first few sensors are added, with the performance quickly plateauing.
 Using the top 16 sensors achieves a force prediction accuracy nearly identical to that of the entire 90-sensor array.
 This demonstrates a significant redundancy in the initial sensor set and confirms that a small, strategically placed subset of sensors can capture the essential flow dynamics required for accurate force estimation.

 Based on this analysis and considering the diminishing returns of adding more sensors, the top four sensors were selected for the final control implementation, as shown in Figure~\ref{fig:SHAP} (b).
-This minimal sensor configuration achieves a good balance between high-fidelity state estimation and practical constraints of real-world deployment.
+This minimal sensor configuration achieves a good balance between high-fidelity state estimation and practical constraints of potential real-world deployment.